 --destination_kms_key flag to change the

-key for a table protected by Cloud KMS.
+key for a model protected by Cloud KMS.

 bq update --destination_kms_key \ projects/my_project/locations/my_location/keyRings/my_ring/cryptoKeys/my_key \ -t my_dataset.my_model